-The best business laptops in 2021
+The best business laptops in 2022

 Lenovo make excellent laptops for business use, and this new model is a great example of that.
 It's thin and light, with an excellent battery life, which makes it perfect for business people who travel a lot for work.

 However, for creatives, you may want to bear in mind that it only comes with integrated graphics.
 This means for graphic intensive tasks like 3D rendering and animation, or CAD use, this may not be for you.

+The keyboard and trackpad are both comfortable to use, and while the chassis is a little plain, it feels robust enough that you won't worry about carrying it around with you.
 The 14-inch 1080p screen means working on this laptop doesn't feel cramped, and it offers enough power to handle pretty much any day-to-day office task you require of it.
 For heavy-duty use, however, you'll want to splash out on something a bit more capable.

 As is usual with MacBooks, it also has a gorgeous Retina screen, while offering a sleek and stylish design that Apple is renowned for.
 The Touch Bar, a slim touch display that runs along the top of the keyboard, is a great feature, as it displays context-sensitive buttons and shortcuts that change depending on the app you're using.
 With the right apps, it can be a real boon to your productivity.
-Read more with our MacBook Pro 13-inch M1 review.

 Perhaps its biggest selling point is the stunning 4K HDR screen, with 100% Adobe RGB coverage, and which is Pantone-certified as well.
 This ensures your creative work is going to look its very best, and keeps the colours as accurate as possible.

+The MacBook Air (M2, 2022) is similar to the MacBook Pro, above, but about $100/£100 cheaper.
+It's another great choice for business use, thanks to its powerful Apple-designed M2 chip.
 Its fanless design also means that it is pretty much completely silent when in use.
-As with previous MacBook Airs, it features a gorgeous thin and light design that makes it easy to carry around with you, which makes it a great choice for businesses people who like to travel a lot.
-The fanless design means it can't quite keep pace with the MacBook Pro 13-inch in heavy use cases (as the hardware doesn't want to overheat, so performance is lowered), and it doesn't come with a Touch Bar, but for day-to-day use, the MacBook Air is a great affordable alternative to the MacBook Pro 13-inch.
+And as with previous MacBook Airs, it features a gorgeous thin and light design that makes it easy to carry around with you, which makes it a great choice for businesses people who like to travel a lot.

-You can configure it up to 32GB of RAM and up to 1TB of SSD storage, which makes this a brilliant laptop for working on, especially if you want to multitask, or store lots of large files, and that means it's a great choice for creatives looking for a classy business laptop.
+It also has an absolutely stunning 13.3-inch OLED screen and one of the best battery lives around.
+You can configure it up to 32GB of RAM and up to 1TB of SSD storage, which makes this a brilliant laptop for working on, especially if you want to multitask, or store lots of large files.
+And that means it's a great choice for creatives looking for a classy business laptop.